Martin-Spamer/java-patterns/coaching.md

 ```

 ### Selection
-Instruction is performed is condition is true  e.g.
+An Instruction is performed if a condition is true e.g.

 ~~~~
-If/Then/Else
+If Then Else
 Switch
 ~~~~